 Those are just a few of the children’s bibles we have in our home, but some of our favorites.
 Do you have a favorite Catholic Children’s Bible not mentioned?
 What is it and why is it your (or your child’s) favorite?

-Some of the links in this post are Amazon Affiliate links.
-If you follow the link and purchase a book, we receive a small stipend from Amazon to support our blog.
+Some of the links in this post are Affiliate links.
+If you follow the link and purchase a book or gift, we receive a small stipend to support our blog.